atodorov/atodorov.github.com/content/_posts/2013-04-24-how-to-deploy-python-hotfix-on-redhat-openshift-cloud.markdown

 Title: How to Deploy Python Hotfix on RedHat OpenShift Cloud
 date: 2013-04-24 11:58
 comments: true
-categories: ['tips', 'Python', 'OpenShift', 'cloud']
+Tags: 'tips', 'Python', 'OpenShift', 'cloud'
 ---

 In this article I will show you how to deploy hotfix versions for